rackerlabs/rackspace-how-to/content/cloud-servers/changing-linux-permissions.md

 Like SUID, SGID permissions only work on binaries.
 They do not work on scripts.
 As to what SGID does, it allows unprivileged group members to execute a binary as if they were the root user.

-This permission is typically used on directories where members of the group need to have access within the directory shared by the group.
+Typically, you can use this permission on directories where members of the group need to have access within the directory shared by the group.
 Any files created in this directory have the same group owner no matter which group member created the file.

 #### Sticky bit